 You don’t have to rack your brain over connectivity issues!
 Liquid Web customers enjoy 24/7 support for our VPS Managed products.
 Our knowledgeable team of support techs have experience with solving errors of this nature.
 Access our support team through a ticket, chat or phone call!

 Similar to Dropbox and Google Drive, Nextcloud is self-hosting software that allows you to share files, contacts, and calendars.
 But, unlike Dropbox and Google Drive, your files will be private and stored on your server instead of a third-party server.
-Nextcloud is HIPAA and GDPR compliant, so your files will be encrypted along with the ability to audit.
+Nextcloud is a GDPR and HIPAA compliant hosting solution, so your files will be encrypted along with the ability to audit.
 For this tutorial, we’ll be installing our Nextcloud instance on our Ubuntu VPS server.
 Continue reading “How to Install Nextcloud 15 on Ubuntu 18.04”

 When using PhpMyAdmin, it’s essential to have the correct user permissions to create edits/writes to the database.
 Otherwise, insufficient permissions can lead to errors like the ones pictured below “#1044 – Access denied for user …[using password: YES]” and “#1045 – Access denied for user…[using password: YES]”.
 In our tutorial, we’ll show you how to correct this issue using the command line terminal.
 Let’s get started!
 Continue reading “Troubleshooting: MySQL/MariaDB Error #1044 & #1045 Access Denied for User”

 Sites with SSL are needed more and more every day.
 Its ubiquitous enforcement challenges website encryption and is even an effort that Google has taken up.
 Certbot and Let’s Encrypt are popular solutions for big and small businesses alike because of the ease of implementation.
 Certbot is a software client that can be downloaded on a server, like one of our Ubuntu VPS servers, to install and auto-renew SSLs.
 It obtains these SSLs by working with the well known SSL provider called Let’s Encrypt.
 In this tutorial, we’ll be showing you a swift way of getting HTTPS enabled on your site.
 Let’s get started!
 Continue reading “How to Setup Let’s Encrypt on Ubuntu 18.04”